Key Takeaways

 Can medical liens be negotiated down?

-Yes.
-Many liens can be reduced, especially when your total settlement is limited relative to the lien amount, when comparative fault reduces your recovery, or when attorney fees should be offset.
-Hospitals often accept reductions rather than risk receiving nothing.
-Skilled lien negotiation can significantly increase your actual net recovery.
+Yes, some liens can be reduced, especially when your total settlement is limited relative to the lien amount, when comparative fault reduces your recovery, when statutory reduction rules apply, or when attorney fees and costs should be accounted for.
+The answer depends on the lienholder and the governing law or contract.

 What happens if I don't pay a medical lien?